5ecured/knabidem/README.md

 ### Examples of functionalities:

 - Fetching from an API
-- Displaying the content as per the instructions
+- Displaying the content based on certain conditions as per the instructions
 - State management
 - Filter
+- Validation